hannes/MonetDBLite/README.md

 # MonetDBJavaLite

-After the C-lite, R-Lite and Python-Lite, MonetDBJavaLite is here!
+After the MonetDBLite, MonetDBRLite and MonetDBPythonLite, MonetDBJavaLite is here!
 This project allows the integration of MonetDB, a column-wise and high-scale OLAP relational database integrated into the JVM!
-Unlike a traditional socket connection, in an embedded connection, both the client and the server share the same process, which means there is no necessity to serialize and deserialize data, making the connection much faster! :)
+Unlike a traditional socket connection, in an embedded connection, both the client and the server share the same process, which means there is no necessity to serialize and deserialize data, making the connection much faster! :) (Soon enough we will integrate with Scala as well!!!)

 This integration was made as much as simple possible for performance reasons.
 At the same time, the existing JDBC driver for MonetDB was extended to accomodate both a MAPI (regular socket connetion) and an embedded connection with low overhead without breaking the JDBC specification.